The role of the Collection Development Policy is to serve primarily as a planning document, and is to be reviewed annually.

-As an integral part of the Middle East Institute, the Oman Library seeks to support MEI's Mission to "increase knowledge of the Middle East among citizens of the United States and to promote better understanding between the people of these two areas," by facilitating research and information sharing on all aspects of the broader Middle East region.
+As an integral part of the Middle East Institute, the Oman Library seeks to support MEI's Mission to "increase knowledge of the Middle East among citizens of the United States and to promote better understanding between the people of these two areas," by facilitating research and information sharing on all aspects of the broader Middle East and North Africa region.

 Goals and Objectives